Skip the setup. Our team will have you taking orders in 24 hours. Get started →

 screenshot.png

-TastyIgniter supports a single level subdirectory for layouts, pages, partials and content files (any structure can be used in the assets directory), which simplifies organizing of large websites.
+TastyIgniter supports a single level subdirectory for layouts, pages and partials files (any structure can be used in the assets directory), making it easier to organise large websites.

 A theme can contain any number of other subdirectories as well.